Recognizing Spice Abuse – What Are The Signs And Symptoms?

 Recognising the signs of drug abuse is one of the first steps to getting help.
 This is no different with spice.
-This article will help you to recognize both the physical and psychological spice drug symptoms, in yourself and others.
-So how do you tell if someone smokes spice?
+This article will help people to recognize both the physical and psychological spice drug symptoms, in themselves and others.
+So how can one tell if someone smokes spice

 Typical Spice Use Symptoms

 Spice or synthetic cannabinoids are chemicals that mimic the main psychoactive ingredient in cannabis.
 Due to the similarity synthetic cannabinoids share with marijuana, they also share many of its traits, including one the worst aspects of the drug, its tendency to cause addiction.
 Even short-term spice users can suffer severe withdrawal if they attempt to quit.
 This can encourage extended and prolonged usage of the drug.

 Symptoms of spice use are usually visible if a person knows what to look for.
 The signs of spice use can be both physical and psychological.

 Physical symptoms may include: